link-daniel/link.github.io/biography.md

 permalink: /biography/
 ---

 Link Daniel is a German-American artist, scientist, and architect.
 He is the founder and early-stage investor of Network, a company developing neurotechnology to advance human cognition and freedom.
-He also serves as managing director at Numenor.
+He also serves as executive director at Numenor.

 Daniel holds degrees in financial history, political philosophy, and economics from the London School of Economics and is a Harvard University alumnus.
 A self-taught programmer, he has advised leading funds in New York and London and was named a Young Scholar at the Institute for New Economic Thinking.

-At Harvard Kennedy School, he co-founded a nonprofit focused on governance and technology and briefly worked at the United Nations.
+At Harvard Kennedy School, he co-founded a nonprofit focused on AI governance and briefly worked at the United Nations.
 After graduate school, he joined the Thiel network, accelerating early-stage technology startups in California.
-He later conducted independent research at Stanford in neuroscience and longevity.
+He later conducted research into neural interfaces and longevity.
 Daniel continues to build technologies that push the frontier of the human mind.

 <br>
 <br>